sravtall/sravtall/README.md

 [facebook]: https://www.facebook.com/sravan.tallapaka/
 Feel free to browse this page.<br>If you want to reach me, shoot me an [email] or message me on [instagram] or [facebook].

+Also, please feel free to critique and offer any suggestions.
+I'm trying to improve at this, so any feedback is greatly appreciated.

 <!-- Image from Wallpaper Cove -->
 ![Banner](https://github.com/sravtall/sravtall/blob/main/banner.png)